 Joining an Inn of Court is relatively easy – applications must be made directly to your chosen Inn with an Admission Declaration.
 This form enables the Inn to identify any issues which may call into question whether you are a fit and proper person to practise as a barrister.

-The vocational component of bar training is fulfilled through the Bar Course and you need to complete a bar training course (previously the BPTC) after your degree if you want to become a barrister.
+The vocational component of bar training is fulfilled through the Bar Course, a compulsory academic program (previously the BPTC) that you have to complete if you want to become a barrister.

 Find out more in our guide to the Vocational Component of Bar Training.

-Step Three: Find A Bar Training Course
+4. Find A Bar Training Course

 There are 9 organisations approved to deliver the vocational component of Bar Training by the Bar Standards Board.
 They are: